Addressing the gas kinetics Boltzmann equation with branching-path statistics: Toy model for NCA

-This is where\SupprANDY{ comes from} the name ``Null Collision Algorithm''\ANDY{ comes from}.
-The extinction frequency is set to an arbitrary value $\mdfg \kc$.
-This is compensated by adding a source term of particles having encountered null collisions -- collisions without effect.
-Thus the transport problem remains the same, only the algorithmic is modified.
+A Monte-Carlo algorithm derived from this last expression would be different from another derived from Eq.~\eqref{eq:toy-beer-unknown} and a Taylor series, even if the underlying transport problems are equivalent.

-In the following we call $\mdfg \kc$ the ``raised collision frequency''.
-This name arises from the fact that in early implementations of NCAs \cite{Skullerud1968, Andreucci1985, Rees1968}, $\mdfg \kc$ was \SupprANDY{really}\ANDY{actually} having to exceed the real extinction frequency everywhere for the algorithms to work.
-It has been demonstrated recently that this constraint is generally not mandatory \cite{Galtier2013} (but $\mdfg \kc$ has, however, to be positive); nevertheless, complying with it improves the convergence in most cases.
+In early implementations of NCAs \cite{Skullerud1968, Andreucci1985, Rees1968}, $\kc$ had to exceed the real extinction frequency everywhere for the algorithms to work.
+Hence we call $\kc$ the ``raised collision frequency'' hereafter.
+It has been demonstrated recently that this constraint is generally not mandatory \cite{Galtier2013}, and that $\kc$ only needs to be positive.
+Recently, it has also been shown that the exact knowledge of the extinction is not mandatory, and that it is enough to have an unbiased estimator of the extinction frequency \cite{Galtier2015b}.
+Choosing $\kc$ as an upper bound of the real extinction frequency (or of its estimator) nevertheless improves the convergence in most cases \cite{Longo2004, Galtier2015b}.